UK HealthCare is now part of Cigna’s medical insurance network.

 The doctor may wait until the fissure has started to heal before doing a rectal exam or anoscopy.
 If an exam needs to be done right away, medicine can be used to numb the area.

 During an exam, a doctor can also find out whether another condition may be causing the fissure.
-Having several fissures or having one or more in an area of the anus where fissures usually don't occur can be a sign of a more serious problem, such as inflammatory bowel disease or a weakened immune system.
+Having several fissures or having one or more in an area of the anus where fissures usually don't occur can be a sign of a more serious problem, such as inflammatory bowel disease (IBD) or Crohn's disease.

 Treatment